mvazquezc/scc-fun/demo2/README.md

         groups: []
         EOF
         ~~~
-    4. We're grating use privileges of this new SCC to the SA test-user
+    4. We're granting use privileges of this new SCC to the SA test-user

         ~~~sh
         oc -n ${NAMESPACE} adm policy add-scc-to-user restricted-seccomp system:serviceaccount:${NAMESPACE}:testuser